hakbailey/pattern-service/specifications/pattern_specification.md

 - A pattern **MAY** contain a `templates/` directory to hold templates specific to catalogs that may publish the pattern, such as Red Hat Developer Hub or ServiceNow.
 - The `templates/` directory **MAY** contain one or more catalog template files.

+## Validation

+Pattern developers can use [ansible-lint](https://github.com/ansible/ansible-lint) to verify the structure of a pattern and its JSON against the pattern schema.

 ## Example Pattern Directory